oracle-quickstart/oci-scylladb/README.md

 ## Access the Cluster
 When the apply is complete, the infrastructure will be deployed, but cloud-init scripts will still be running.
 Those will wrap up asynchronously.
 So, it'll be a few more minutes before your cluster is accessible.

 The output of `terraform apply` gives you the IPs of all nodes.
-If you ssh into one of the nodes, you can run `nodetool status` to see the state of all cluster nodes or `cqlsh` to execute CQL commands:
+If you ssh into one of the nodes, you can run `nodetool status` to see the state of all cluster nodes or `cqlsh` to execute CQL commands.
+Authentication and authorization are enabled on the cluster.

+The password of the default user `cassandra` is set to the instance ocid of `node[0]` or hostname `scylladb-node-0`, which has the first IP in the list of IPs in the terraform output.
+This value is retrievable from the terraform logs, console, or the metadata server on that instance.
+For example you can ssh into `scylladb-node-0` and run the command `cqlsh -u cassandra -p $(curl -sSL http://169.254.169.254/opc/v1/instance/ | jq -r .id)` as shown below.

 ![](./images/05-ssh.png)

+You can change this password or create a new superuser and delete the `cassandra` user by following these [instructions](https://docs.scylladb.com/operating-scylla/security/authorization/).

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: